 Traveling Inside and Outside the U.S

-All students: Since September 11 2001, it is also recommended that students carry all of their immigration documents with them even when traveling domestically within the U.S., although no signatures on the I-20 or DS-2019 are required.
+It is recommended that you carry copies of their immigration documents (or have access to copies in your smartphone) with you even when traveling domestically within the U.S., although no signatures on the I-20 or DS-2019 are required.

 If you plan to leave the U.S. to visit another country, you must have the following documents in order to return to the U.S.: